Colectivo (Venezuela): El Junquito raid

-2019
+Presidential crisis

 InSight Crime says that colectivos provided strong support for Maduro when he assumed the presidency in his disputed second term.
 With National Assembly-designated acting President of Venezuela, Juan Guaidó, challenging Maduro's claim to the office, and amid an international effort to convince Maduro to step down and allow humanitarian aid into the country, Bloomberg News reported that colectivos "led the charge" against the opposition to Maduro.
 Because Guaidó offered an amnesty law to officials and military officers who disavow Maduro, and the colectivos have "nothing to lose", the "government may be using colectivos to relieve pressure on the military" during the 2019 Venezuelan protests, according to Velasco.

 As tens of thousands of protesters marched in support on the day that Guaidó took the oath to serve as president, The Guardian reported that Maduro "allies threatened the use of armed pro-government militias–known as colectivos—to quell disturbances".
 Rafael Uzcátegui—Director of Venezuela's human rights organization, PROVEA—said there were 43 deaths at the protests as of 6 February; he believed most could be attributed to Venezuela's Special Action Force (FAES), followed by the colectivos.
 InSight Crime said that it is likely that Maduro "recruited (...)
 FAES members from the colectivos for their callousness and bloodthirstiness".
 The Washington Post said colectivos are increasingly made up of government or police personnel.